nymtech/nym/documentation/operators/src/nodes/gateway-setup.md

 #### Initialising gateway with network requester

-As some of the [Project Smoosh](../faq/smoosh-faq.md) changes getting implemented, the gateways now can work also as a network requesters at the same time.
+As some of the [Project Smoosh](../faq/smoosh-faq.md) changes getting implemented, network requester is smooshed with gateways.
 Such combination creates an exit gateway node, needed for new more open setup.

-An operator can initialise the gateway and network requester together by running:
+An operator can initialise the exit gateway functionality by:

 ```
 ./nym-gateway init --id <ID> --host $(curl ifconfig.me) --with-network-requester